yorbenlodema/EEG-Pype/README.md

 It is possible to change the underlying Python code (however, this is mostly unnecessary).
 Of the two main scripts, eeg_processing_script.py and eeg_processing_settings.py, the latter is the easiest to modify.
 Here, you can for instance rather easily change the standard output filter frequency bands (like delta, theta etc.).
 Note however, that it is currently not possible to increase or decrease the number of bands that the output is filtered in.
 In some IDE's, or with certain setups, it can also be necessary to change the matplotlib backend, for instance from TkAgg to Qt5Agg in the beginning of the settings script.

+If running the main preprocessing module (i.e, eeg_processing_script.py) from an IDE like Spyder does not work, there is also the option to run the script directly from the command line, in the same way as EEG-Pype's quantitative analysis module is run (see below in the **Quantitative analysis module** section for an explanation on how to do this).

-When loading EEG files, the software now includes a channel name correction feature.
-This helps when your EEG files have channel names that don't exactly match the expected montage (e.g., channels prefixed with "EEG" or having different capitalization).
+When loading EEG files, the software includes a channel name correction feature.
+This helps when your EEG files have channel names that don't exactly match the expected montage (e.g., channels prefixed with "EEG" or having different capitalization), even though recognition of channel names is necessary for correct montage application.
 The interface shows you the current channel names versus the expected names for your chosen montage, and allows you to use find/replace to correct them.
 These corrections are then applied to each file separately.
 This way, there is a check for each file to see whether the channel names match the MNE montage.

 When plotting the EEG channels side by side, note that ECG channels should be purple if recognized correctly:
 ![SCR-20250423-iyif](https://github.com/user-attachments/assets/b43621ec-3d84-44e4-a404-b1b499e9fe4d)